-New legislation, called the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, was passed by the United States Congress on December 16, 2010 and signed into law by President Barack Obama on December 17, 2010, which affects federal estate taxes.
+New legislation, called the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, was passed by the United States Congress on December 16, 2010.
+Signed into law by President Barack Obama on December 17, 2010, it affects federal estate taxes.

 A summary of the new law is as follows:

-As a temporary measure, the step-up in income tax basis has been continued for persons dying in 2011 and 2012 will go to the heirs, and give them a cost basis that is equal to the fair market value at the time of death.
+- As a temporary measure, the step-up in income tax basis has been continued for persons dying in 2011 and 2012 and will go to the heirs, giving them a cost basis that is equal to the fair market value at the time of death.

 If you have any questions about how the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 impacts your finances, you should speak with your financial planner or tax advisor.